 - Resident of North Carolina

-- Full time student in undergraduate or graduate program (different applications will be used for undergraduate and graduate scholarships).
+- Full time student in undergraduate or graduate program (Different applications are used for undergraduate scholarships and graduate travel awards).

 - Graduate student awards will be available only for travel support for professional meetings, internships and similar activities.

-- Completed applications must be submitted to NCCF by January 15 of each year.
+- Completed applications must be submitted by 11:59 PM EST on January 10 of each year.
 Selection of awardees will allow scholarship availability the beginning of the fall semester.

 Click on the “Apply Online” button below to apply for the NCCF scholarship.
 You will need to submit the following additional information in order to complete the application:

-College students continuing their education: College or university you are attending, anticipated graduation date, complete grad transcripts, field of study
+Current college students OR previous college/university attendees: College/university you are attending, anticipated graduation date, complete grade transcripts, and field of study

-References: All applicants must submit a list of three (3) references (previous instructors, leaders of academic or community organizations in which you have participated).
-Provide names and contact information only.
+References: All applicants must submit a list of three (3) references (previous instructors, leaders of academic or community organizations, etc.).
+Provide names, contact information, and a short statement describing their connection or relationship to you.

 Short photo essay: Provide no more than two pages of captioned photos that depict your experiences, activities, and achievements related to your experiences in agriculture and/or the cattle industry.

-Click on the "Apply Online" button below to apply for the NCCF Graduate scholarship.
+Click on the "Apply Online" button below to apply for the NCCF Graduate Travel Award.
 You will need the following additional information in order to complete the application:

 - Recommendation letter from major adviser